LibbyWin/SnowHoliday/README.md

 ## Site owner goals
 * Gather information on where people tend to go when snowboarding.
 * Receive contact details through the use of contact form.
 The contact form does not send to a local email account.
-However this if a future feature which will be added.
+However this is a future feature which will be added.

 ## User requirements
 * Have an interactive Google maps available to see certain holiday destinations.